Mask of Agamemnon

-"Mask of Agamemnon" is the name given to a gold funeral mask discovered at the ancient Greek site of Mycenae.
-The mask, displayed in the National Archaeological Museum of Athens, has been described by Cathy Gere as the "Mona Lisa of prehistory".
+The Mask of Agamemnon is a gold funerary mask which was discovered at the Bronze Age site of Mycenae in southern Greece.
+The mask, displayed in the National Archaeological Museum of Athens, has been described by the historian Cathy Gere as the "Mona Lisa of prehistory".

-German archaeologist Heinrich Schliemann, who discovered the artifact in 1876, believed that he had found the body of the Mycenaean king Agamemnon, leader of the Achaeans in Homer's epic of the Trojan War, the Iliad, but modern archaeological research suggests that the mask dates to about 1600 BC, pre-dating the period of the legendary Trojan War by 300–400 years.
+German archaeologist Heinrich Schliemann, who discovered the artifact in 1876, believed that he had found the body of the Mycenaean king Agamemnon, leader of the Achaeans in the ancient Greek epic of the Trojan War, the Iliad.
+Modern archaeological research suggests that the mask dates to about the 16th century BC, pre-dating the period of the mythical Trojan War by 300–400 years.

 Discovery

-Schliemann found the mask in 1876 in a burial shaft designated Grave V at the site "Grave Circle A, Mycenae".
-The mask is one of five discovered in the royal shaft graves at Mycenae—three in Grave IV and two in Grave V. The faces and hands of two children in Grave III are covered with gold leaf, one covering having holes for the eyes.
-The mask was designed to be a funeral mask covered in gold.
+Schliemann found the gold funeral mask in 1876, in a shaft tomb designated Grave V, at the site Grave Circle A, Mycenae.
+A total of eight men were discovered in Grave Circle A, all of whom had weapons in their graves, but only five had masks; those were in Grave IV and Grave V.

-The faces of the men are not all covered with masks.
-That they are men and warriors is suggested by the presence of weapons in their graves.
 The quantities of gold and carefully worked artifacts indicate honor, wealth and status.
-The custom of clothing leaders in gold leaf is known elsewhere.
 The Mask of Agamemnon was named by Schliemann after the legendary Greek king Agamemnon of Homer's Iliad.
-This mask adorned one of the bodies in the shaft graves at Mycenae.
 Schliemann took this as evidence the Trojan War was a real historical event.